muerrilla/stable-diffusion-NPW/README.md

 After installing, you can locate the new parameter "Negative Prompt Weight" in the extentions area of txt2img and img2img tabs.

-If negative prompt weight is set to anything other than 1, an outline will appear around the negative prompt token counter, as a reminder.

 ## More Comparisons and Stuff